-Integrate Bitbucket commits, branches, and pushes with ClickUp tasks.
-This allows users to:
+Integrate Bitbucket commits, branches, and pull requests with ClickUp tasks.
+This allows you to:

-- Automatically change Statuses with Bitbucket actions by adding
+Automatically change Statuses with Bitbucket actions by adding the ClickUp task id to your commits using this format

 How to Enable Bitbucket in ClickUp